 It would be great privilege to be part of the first team to help conserve this stunning reserve.
 If you have time - do it.

-Head to Namibia to help conserve a huge chunk of stunning landscape, protect wildlife, teach English and head off on adventures by foot, raft and pony to explore the land.
+Head to Namibia to help conserve a huge chunk of stunning landscape, protect wildlife, teach English and head off on adventures by foot, raft and mountain bike to explore the land.

-This program is for 5 weeks for a maximum number of 12 people, departing in March, May, July (3 weeks only) and Sept.
-It will be fully immersive, taking in all the sights and experiences you'll find described on the Namibia page.Namibia is a stunning country so we highly recommend this program.
+This program is for 5 weeks (2017) for a maximum number of 12 people, departing in March, May, July (3 weeks only) and Sept.
+In 2018 it will be 4 weeks only.
+It will be fully immersive, taking in all the sights and experiences you'll find described on the Namibia page.Namibia is a stunning country and this program includes frontline conservation.
+Highly recommended.
 Just get in touch for more details.

 Over the last 12 years we've taken thousands of young people overseas to experience the trip of a lifetime.

 That success has drawn industry-wide recognition.
 We're an accredited member of the Year Out Group, an association designed to promote the benefits of well-structured gap year programs, and part of the equivalent organisation in the USA - the American Gap Association.

 We're big on safety too; every one of our programs is carefully researched, audited and risk assessed in accordance with the British Standard for organising and managing adventurous activities outside the UK (BS 8848).

 Oana is an area unstudied and given its history we need to understand what lives on the land and in what numbers.
 This is the first process when re-wilding land.

 We need to collect all the information we can, we do this through wildlife counts, camera trapping, humane methods of trapping small mammals, catching birds reptiles fish and insects.
 We carry out analysis of wildlife faeces and tracks.

 Collecting data on the wildlife populations is an essential part of conservation, so the conservancy managers can develop specialised management strategies based upon the data.